 - Water resistant certified to 50m but up to 200m in internal tests.

 - Sleep Improvement Programs

 - Cypress’ PSoC 6® BLE microcontroller (Now you know ! 😉 )

 new Oura Ring : Insights into your active life

 Let’s start with an overview of the main insights the Oura Ring gives you ie daily details or trends from your activity, sleep and readiness.
-My personal preference is to look more at ‘READINESS’ to train; my partner is more interested in ‘SLEEP’ quality; and I am sure many of you will want to track ACTIVITY without having to wear a wrist band or watch.
-With the Oura Ring you can do any of that OR ALL of that.
+My personal preference is to look more at ‘READINESS’ to train; my partner is more interested in ‘SLEEP’ quality; and I am sure many of you will want to track ACTIVITY without having to wear a wristband or watch.
+With the new Oura Ring, you can do any of that OR ALL of that.